cfbauer/padpub/wp-content/plugins/addthis/readme.txt

 === Share Buttons by AddThis ===
 Contributors: abramsm, srijith.v, vipinss, dnrahamim, jgrodel, bradaddthiscom, mkitzman, addthis_paul, addthis_matt, addthis_elsa, ribin_addthis, AddThis_Mike
-Tags: AddThis, share buttons, sharing buttons, share buttons plugin, plugin, widget, social buttons, social tools, Facebook, Twitter, LinkedIn, Pinterest, bookmark, bookmarking, email sharing, sharing, share, mobile, mobile sharing, mobile sharing buttons, sidebar, sharing sidebar
+Tags: AddThis, bookmark, bookmarking, Facebook, LinkedIn, mobile, mobile sharing, Pinterest, plugin, share, share button, share buttons, share buttons plugin, sharing, sharing buttons, sharing sidebar, sidebar, social buttons, social tools, twitter, widget
 Requires at least: 3.0
 Tested up to: 4.5
-Stable tag: 5.3.3
+Stable tag: 5.3.4

-AddThis Share Buttons help you to increase traffic to your website by getting more of your content shared on social media.
+Increase social traffic to your website with WordPress share buttons that connect directly to over 200 social networks.

 == Description ==

-Get more of your website’s content shared on social media by installing the AddThis Share Buttons plugin for WordPress.
-With AddThis, your users can easily share your content on some of the most popular social networks, including Facebook, Twitter, Pinterest, LinkedIn, and more.
-The more your content gets shared, the more traffic you’ll drive back to your site.
-You can also choose whether to display these share buttons on your homepage, category page, archive page, and other specific WordPress pages and posts.
+Get more of your website’s content shared on social media by installing the AddThis WordPress share buttons plugin.
+With AddThis, your users can easily share your content on the most popular social networks, including Facebook, Twitter, Pinterest, and more.
+You can also choose whether to display these share buttons on your homepage, category page, archive page, and other WordPress pages or posts.

-With the AddThis Share Buttons WordPress plugin, you get:
+With the AddThis WordPress share buttons plugin, you get:

 = Share Buttons =